mattslay/GoFish/readme.md

 * Thanks to original GoFish author, Peter Diotte, for granting me permission to create the version 4 update.
 * Thanks to Jim Nelson for features and enhancements in Version 5.0

+## Helping with this project

+See [How to contribute to GoFish](.github/CONTRIBUTING.md) for details on how to help with this project.

 ## Release history

 **Ver 5.0.200** Released 2022-05-14